 There are many such Reference Terminologies in use around the world: ICPC, ICD-9, ICD-10, LOINC, SNOMED CT, drug terminologies, etc., many of which may have overlapping use-cases and clinical domains.
 It is not necessary to select a single standard for all domains/use-cases.
 LOINC may the right standard for lab results, but SNOMED CT may be preferable for Diseases and Complaints.
 One key consideration is granularity: LOINC, for example, has specific codes based on substance measured, type of result and even type of machine performing the results.
 Reference terminology selection should be based at least in part on the required granularity desired, and the availability of input data to meet this granularity.

 It is also not necessary to work with the totality of a reference standard.
 SNOMED CT has over 300,000 codes, but a specific use-case may only need a few hundred for full coverage.
 The Terminology Service has capabilities to define “subsets” or value-sets of larger terminologies to simplify use and deployment.
 Take advantage of these capabilities in your deployment models.
+When necessary, expand upon subsets by choosing additional terms/codes from the same parent terminology rather than adding to the subet locally.
 Begin the process of developing a plan with a review of use-cases and workflows, asking: What are the codes needed to model these use cases and workflows?

 Sierra Leone, took such a domain-specific approach.
 Instead of working with the universe of potential codes and insisting on standardization, it focused on a subset of codes-- -20 of the most common conditions and symptoms.
 But doing so required that the Health Ministry train providers in the use of terms like “edema” in lieu of “swelling” and find better ways to track a pregnant woman with a condition like malaria.
 Getting these results wasn’t easy.
 A training program with exercises called on healthcare providers to practice by writing in sample codes.